Shantanugupta43/GEVS/README.md

 <b> NOTE: .env is exposed here for demonstration purposes </b>

-To make connection successful make sure the database schema gevs is created and your own root password for database is setup.
+IMPORTANT: To make connection successful make sure the database schema gevs is created and your own root password for database is setup.

 The gevs database schema format is set to utf8 while creating the gevs database in Charset/Collation tab of mysql workbench.